BlairCurrey/peggle-clone/README.md

 - [x] Track gamestate and display on HUD (score, ball count)
   - `GameStateManager`. singleton, interface for getting/setting state, emits events on set (maybe)
 - [x] win when 0 pegs left, else lose when 0 balls left
-- [ ] ball should not reset until pegs are done disappearing. currently, on last ball if you get remaining pegs its a loss because peg doesnt disappear until after the win check happens
+- [ ] fix bug where no win trigger if peg doesnt fade before ball is gone. currently need to reshoot another ball to win (checks for remaining pegs and succeeds)
+  - or, re-examine peggle to see how it handles fade-out (none until ball is gone?)
 - [x] "Preloader" scene to preload all assets, then "Game" scene https://youtu.be/z15L4E7A3wY?si=HRf457MpaxG0EbKl&t=318
 - [x] can gain points by hitting a block
 - [x] audio
   - [x] on shoot
   - [x] on block hit
 - [x] background music
-- [ ] different peg types
+- [x] different peg types
   - maybe pass peg into a constructor for new `Peg` class? with type, sprite, point value, etc. referring to peg from `const peg = this.group.create` in `class Pegs`.
 Currently I'm lacking much of a concept of a "Peg".
 Currently im just adding something to a group.
   - [x] have different sprites
   - [x] have different point values
-  - [ ] move peg hit sound to peg
+  - [x] move peg hit sound to peg
-  - [ ] know which peg type on collision and act accordingly (score, sound). use setData/getData for now but ultimately might want to ungroup/set on Peg class.
+  - [x] know which peg type on collision and act accordingly (score, sound). use setData/getData for now but ultimately might want to ungroup/set on Peg class.
-  - [ ] win when all of a certain type of peg are gone - loops through each in the game update? or maybe track target type?
+  - [x] win when all of a certain type of peg are gone - loops through each in the game update? or maybe track target type?
 - [ ] aimer is affected by gravity/matches trajectory of ball. (look into Phaser's rope?)
 - [ ] free ball bucket - moving "bucket" that should end turn but not decrease ball possession
 - [x] simple border around screen that contains hud, ball bounces off of. currently the game area is the entire screen.